 The Interdisciplinary Studies major is designed for students pursuing broad areas of study and exploration in an area of emphasis as described below.
 Option 1 enables students to complete the requirements for the Associate Degree.

 Provides an opportunity to earn an Associate in Arts degree in Interdisciplinary Studies, which covers a broad area of study and is intended for students who may not be planning to transfer to a four-year university.

-A. Complete basic competencies, including 2 units of Physical Education activity courses, and specific areas (A, B, C, D, E) of the General Education requirements for the AA/AS degree (19 units).
+A. Complete basic competencies, including two Physical Education activity courses, and specific areas (A, B, C, D, E) of the General Education requirements for the AA/AS degree (19 units).

 B. Complete 18 units in the Social and Behavioral Sciences Area of Emphasis as shown below.

 C. Select 23 degree applicable units in consultation with a counselor to fulfill lower-division preparation and/or electives and complete the required 60 degree applicable units for an Associate Degree.

 |Social and Behavioral Sciences.
 Courses must be selected from at least 4 disciplines:||Units|

 |ECON 102||Principles of Micro Economics||3 units|